Home / Journals / MCB / Vol.1, No.2, 2004

 Molecular & Cellular Biomechanics, Vol.1, No.2, pp. 133-146, 2004, DOI:10.3970/mcb.2004.001.133

 Abstract Traditionally, fluorescent and luminescent reporter proteins have been used as indicators of gene expression and protein localization.
 However, insightful mutagenesis and protein engineering strategies have transformed these simple passive reporters into active biological sensors.
 Molecular reporters are now being designed to alter their intrinsic optical properties in response to specific biomolecular interactions.
 Applications for these novel biological sensors range from monitoring intracellular pH and ion fluxes to detecting protein-protein interactions and enzymatic activity.
-The ability to monitor the dynamics of intracellular activity in response to external stimuli can help elucidate the cascade of events involved in complex processes such as… More >
+The ability to monitor the dynamics of intracellular activity in response to external stimuli can help elucidate the cascade of events involved More >

 • Open AccessOpen Access